Last updated on March 28th, 2026

 Where is Fargo-Moorhead and how do I get there?

-The cities of Fargo, North Dakota, and Moorhead, Minnesota share a metropolitan area around the Red River.
+The cities of Fargo, North Dakota, and Moorhead, Minnesota, share a metropolitan area along both sides of the Red River.

 Travel to the Fargo-Moorhead area